jwillemsen/daikin_onecta/readme.md

 This integration is maintained by [@speleolontra](https://github.com/speleolontra) and [@jwillemsen](https://github.com/jwillemsen).

 > [!IMPORTANT]
-> With V3 the internal IDs of all entities have changed, please check your automations and energy dashboard whether you need to update these.
+> Starting with v3.0.0 the internal IDs of all entities have changed, please check your automations and energy dashboard whether you need to update these.

 # Installation using HACS: